dosty17/best_localization/loader.md

-# Translation Loaders
+# Translation Loaders Guide

-This folder contains various loaders for loading translations from different file formats.
+This folder contains various loaders for loading translations from different file formats and sources.

 ## Available Loaders